Skip to content

 unlockeddouglas

-Since “something” has to pull her back in (or as they say here “unlock”), the story shifts to CIA head Bob Hunter (John Malkovich, typicaly short-tempered) surrounded by lackeys in a situation room as they monitor surfacing activity of a top Muslim community leader that’s attempting to reach out to a character named, Mercer (Michael Epp), a known terrorist.
-When a courier allegedly connected to Mercer is captured by the MI5, Alice’s specific skill set is needed, so she’s reluctantly pulled in by Agent Knowles (Toni Collette) to extract information out of the captive.
+Since “something” has to pull her back in (or, as they say here, “unlock”), the story shifts to CIA head Bob Hunter (John Malkovich, typically short-tempered) surrounded by lackeys in a situation room as they monitor the surfacing activity of a top Muslim community leader that’s attempting to reach out to a character named, Mercer (Michael Epp), a known terrorist.
+When a courier allegedly connected to Mercer is captured by the MI5, Alice’s specific skill set is needed, so she’s reluctantly pulled in by Agent Knowles (Toni Collette) to extract information from the captive.

 After seeking assistance from her old mentor, Eric Lasch (Michael Douglas), it suddenly becomes clear that the interrogation she was expecting was a set-up orchestrated by an unknown source with information linked to the CIA.
 Before she knows it, Alice is on the run, scrambling to determine who she can trust.
 While struggling to get to details on Mercer’s plans to release a deadly virus, Alice aligns herself with Amjad (Tosin Cole) an eager Muslim-speaking rookie and a Jack (Orlando Bloom, dull and unconvincing), a brash ex-Marine who conveniently offers his services.

-At least I think that’s how the story goes down, because as I mentioned, it gets a little convoluted, to the point where I gave up trying to figure out who’s who and what they’re trying to do.
-For the most part, the characters and the actors playing them we’re enough entertainment for me, but I couldn’t help but think how this could be so much more engaging then what it actually is, especially with this cast.
+At least, that’s how the story goes down because, as I mentioned, it gets a little convoluted, to the point where I gave up trying to figure out who’s who and what they’re trying to do.
+For the most part, the characters and the actors playing them are enough entertainment for me, but I couldn’t help but think how this could be so much more engaging than what it actually is, especially with this cast.

 unlockedmalkovich

-While I may not have seen everything she’s done since breaking on to the scene as Lisbeth Salander in the Swedish “The Girl with the Dragon Tatoo” trilogy (sorry Rooney Mara), I definitely find Rapace quite the draw of any movie she’s in.
-I find her to be wonderfully talented with an absorbing focus to her performances that draws viewers in effortlessly.
-I liked her work as Alice Racine, but the character is definitely one that comes across as somewhat unexplored.
-Granted, she’s on the go for the majority of “Unlocked”, I couldn’t help but wonder more about who she is and what was involved in her past.
-It’s a great role for Rapace, who can be just as intense during the silent moments as she is in the action sequences.
-She certainly carries the movie (although she can’t save it), whereas veterans like Douglas and Malkovich pretty much play stock variations on characters they’re played before.
+While I may not have seen everything she’s done since breaking onto the scene as Lisbeth Salander in the Swedish “The Girl with the Dragon Tatoo” trilogy (sorry, Rooney Mara), I definitely find Rapace quite the draw of any movie she’s in.
+I find her wonderfully talented, with an absorbing focus to her performances that draws viewers in effortlessly.
+I liked her work as Alice Racine, but the character is somewhat unexplored.
+Granted, she’s on the go for most of “Unlocked.”
+I couldn’t help but wonder more about who she is and what was involved in her past.
+It’s a great role for Rapace, who can be just as intense during the silent moments as in the action sequences.
+She certainly carries the movie (although she can’t save it), whereas veterans like Douglas and Malkovich pretty much play stock variations on characters they’ve played before.

-Apted is a director I’ve generally liked, having made movies like “Coal Miner’s Daughter” and “Gorillas in the Mist” as well as movies I’ll defend like “Continental Divide” and “Class Action”, but he’s been absent from the big-screen since 2012’s “Chasing Mavericks”, a surfing biopic he took over while Curtis Hanson was recovering from heart surgery.
-Apted, whose made a name for himself in his career as something of a journeyman, has also made some important documentaries as well, but he’s lately spent time directing episodes of “Master of Sex” on the small screen.
-“Unlocked” isn’t showing a new side to Apted, in fact, the approach taken isn’t anything all that unique and it doesn’t help that most of the movie involves staring at screens, checking phone or characters waiting for something to happen.
-I understand that’s all part of the story, but there’s nothing exciting about anything that for the viewer to endure.
+Apted is a director I’ve generally liked, having made movies like “Coal Miner’s Daughter” and “Gorillas in the Mist” as well as movies I’ll defend like “Continental Divide” and “Class Action,” but he’s been absent from the big screen since 2012’s “Chasing Mavericks,” a surfing biopic he took over while Curtis Hanson was recovering from heart surgery.
+Apted, who made a name for himself in his career as something of a journeyman, has also made some important documentaries as well, but he’s lately spent time directing episodes of “Master of Sex” on the small screen.
+“Unlocked” doesn’t show a new side to Apted.
+The approach taken isn’t anything all that unique, and it doesn’t help that most of the movie involves staring at screens, checking phones, or characters waiting for something to happen.
+I understand that’s all part of the story, but nothing is that exciting about anything for the viewer to endure.

 However, what brings down the film is O’Brien’s screenplay.
-While it’s fun to see the hoops he has Rapace jumping through, the twists in the film are hardly clever and rarely every unpredictable.
-It also doesn’t help that the antagonist of the story is never clearly (or fully) realized.
-It’s hard to pinpoint what or where the discernible threat is and that’s never a good sign.
+While it’s fun to see the hoops he has Rapace jumping through, the twists in the film are hardly clever and rarely ever unpredictable.
+It also doesn’t help that the story’s antagonist is never clearly (or entirely) realized.
+It’s hard to pinpoint what or where the discernible threat is, and that’s never a good sign.

 unlockednoomi

 One thing I kept thinking about while watching “Unlocked” is how there are so many movies like this nowadays.
-Peruse Netflix or Hulu or VOD and you’ll know what I mean – the only difference is most of those lean moe heavily on the action element.
-Sure, Rapace works hard here, but everyone else (minus Colette) seems to be on autopilot here and it becomes more and more obvious as the movie unfolds.
+Peruse Netflix, Hulu, or VOD, and you’ll know what I mean—the only difference is that most of those lean more heavily on the action element.
+Sure, Rapace works hard here, but everyone else (minus Colette) seems to be on autopilot, and it becomes increasingly obvious as the movie unfolds.

-“Unlocked” is another one of those movies that finds a solid cast middling their way through mediocre material.
-But hey, there is a scene with a heavy-artillery blasting Toni Collette sporting an awesome Annie Lennox lid, that perked my attention.
+“Unlocked” is another one of those movies that find a solid cast middling their way through mediocre material.
+There is a scene with heavy artillery blasting Toni Collette sporting an awesome Annie Lennox lid that perked my attention.
 I couldn’t help but imagine an action flick with Collette as that character with that look, scored completely by The Eurythmics or Lennox.
-Think about it, bullets whizzing around her as she methodically takes out her pursuers while “Love is a Stranger” plays – yeah, that would be awesome!
+Think about it: bullets whizzing around her as she methodically takes out her pursuers while “Love is a Stranger” plays – yeah, that would be awesome!

 unlockedtoni